 The 19th Annual Apostle Islands Sled Dog Race will be held on Saturday and Sunday, February 1st and 2nd, 2014.
 Races begin at 10:00 am on both days, with half of the total race distance completed each day.
 There are two main races: an 8-dog, 80-mile race and a 6 dog, 60-mile race.
 There’s also a 40-mile Sportsmen’s Race, a 6 to 8-mile Family Race and a 6 to 8-mile Youth Race (16 and under).
 Multiple spectator locations are available with amenities including a warming tent, concessions and bonfires.

 The start/finish line is located 15 miles north of downtown Bayfield at the Echo Valley Gravel Pit on Highway 13 with the course following The Sand River Trail System of Bayfield County.
 Programs with a map of the course will be available at the Visitor Center of the Bayfield Chamber of Commerce and Visitor Bureau and on the race grounds.

 Additional race activities include a “Meet the Mushers” Dinner open to the public at 6:00 pm on Friday, January 31st in the Bayfield Lakeside Pavilion, a Mushers’ Mixer at the Bayfield Inn on Saturday evening, and the awards ceremony on Sunday afternoon immediately following the races.

-Interested in Voluntourism?
-Combine your relaxing vacation in Bayfield with the excitement of volunteering at the Apostle Islands Sled Dog Race to make your getaway even more memorable!
+Let us take care of the details!
+Combine your relaxing vacation in Bayfield with the excitement of volunteering at the Apostle Islands Sled Dog Race to make your getaway even more memorable.
 You can choose from a range of volunteer positions.

-And don’t forget to visit our lodging page to book your stay in Bayfield now.
+Visit our lodging page to book your stay in Bayfield now!
 You can choose from some of the best bed and breakfasts in Wisconsin, cozy Bayfield hotels, cottages and cabins and more.